About Disputes

 As explained in About Card Transactions, merchants "clear" each card transaction by periodically submitting a list of charges to their acquiring banks.
 These charges are accompanied by receipts and other evidence that proves the legitimacy of the charges.
 This clearing process is also called the "first presentment," because it is the first time that the merchant submits evidence of a transaction's legitimacy.

 After the acquiring banks submit the charges to the networks, the networks send the charges to the issuer, who is obligated to post all charges to cardholder accounts.
-After transactions have been thus settled, they can be formally disputed.
+After transactions have been thus settled, they can be formally disputed, when the issuer or the cardholder disagrees with a charge.
 Sometimes arrangements can be made to permit disputes on unsettled (pending) transactions, but only settled transactions can be formally disputed.

 2. Dispute initiated